 Excerpt from The LLC Handbook.

 The term member refers to the individual(s) or entity(ies) holding a membership interest in a limited liability company.
 The members are the owners of an LLC, like shareholders are the owners of a corporation.
 Members do not own the LLC’s property.
-They may or may not manage the business and affairs.
+They may or may not manage the business and its affairs.
 Initial members are admitted at the time of formation.
 Additional members may be admitted upon the conditions set forth in the operating agreement.
 In the absence of a provision to the contrary, most Acts provide that all of the existing members must consent to the admission of a new member.
 The operating agreement may also set forth the circumstances under which a member may withdraw, resign, or be expelled from the LLC.

 By virtue of acquiring an interest in a limited liability company, members receive certain financial rights.
 These financial rights include the right to share in allocations of the company’s profits and losses.
 Members also have the right to share in distributions of the LLC’s assets during its existence and when it dissolves and liquidates.